TritonDataCenter/node-manta-sync/README.md

 1 `PUT` per file).

-If `-n` or `--dry-run` is supplied, this step is skipped  by just printing what actions would have been taking.
+If `-n` or `--dry-run` is supplied, this step is skipped  by just printing what actions would have been taken.
 Note that during a dry-run, `HEAD` requests are still made.

 ### 4. Print statistics, clean up